RaphaelPB/WHAT-IF/README.md

 * **COMMON ERRORS.docx** lists most common programing errors when using/developing the model
 * **WHATIF_py27.yml** is the conda environment with all the useful packages to run WHAT-IF,
-* **INSTALLING_WHATIF** is a step by step guide on how to install and run WHAT-IF to install run:
+* **INSTALLING_WHATIF** is a step by step guide on how to install and run WHAT-IF
-`conda env create -f WHATIF_py27.yml` in the anaconda prompt

 # The Hydroeconomic optimization model